shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 Number of validation images: 660
 Number of testing images: 540

 which corresponds to approximately 90% of the data being used for training, 6% for validation, and the remaining 4% for testing.
-These split percentages allow us to effectively train the data while maintaining a validation and testing set to evaluate the model's ability to generalise to unseen data.
+These split percentages allow us to effectively train the data while maintaining a validation and testing set to evaluate the model's ability to generalise unseen data.
+Therefore, no form of data augmentation was performed as I believed the dataset size was sufficient.

 ### Data Pipeline
+The following transformations were applied to the dataset before feeding it into the model:

+`transform = transforms.Compose([`
+    `transforms.Resize((image_size, image_size)),`
+    `transforms.Grayscale(num_output_channels=1),`
+    `transforms.ToTensor(),`
+    `transforms.Normalize((0.5,), (0.5,))`
+`])`

+The images were resized to 256x256 pixels to make sure all images had the same input size.
+Moreover, to improve training stability, the pixel values for each image were normalized to the range [-1, 1].
+Because the images only have one colour channel representing the intensity of the pixels (grayscale images), each image is converted to a single-channel grayscale image using

+`transforms.Grayscale(num_output_channels=1)`

+This was done to ensure that all images have the expected format (1 channel, grayscale).

 ### Data Loaders
+The dataset was loaded using PyTorch's DataLoader class within the `torch.utils.data` module.
+Shuffling was enabled for the training data so that the model did not learn from any specific order of images, which could have led to some form of bias.
+Three DataLoaders were created for the individual datasets (train, validation, and test dataset):

+`train_loader = DataLoader(train_dataset, batch_size=batch_size, shuffle=True, num_workers=1)`
+`val_loader = DataLoader(val_dataset, batch_size=batch_size, shuffle=False, num_workers=1)`
+`test_loader = DataLoader(test_dataset, batch_size=batch_size, shuffle=False, num_workers=1)`

+## 2. Model Architecture